 Step 3- Fill a jar with fresh Oregon Grape root shavings to the top.
 If using dried root shavings, fill the jar only half way to the top.

-Step 4- Pour 190-proof ethyl alcohol over the Oregon Grape, covering the shavings entirely and filling the jar to the top.
-I use Everclear which is legally available for purchase in WA state at local liquor stores.
-If you can’t find 190-proof alcohol, aim for using at least 100-proof for fresh plant shavings or 80-proof for dried plant material.
+Step 4- Pour ethyl alcohol over the Oregon Grape root, covering the shavings entirely and filling the jar to the top.
+I use Everclear which is very strong at 190-proof and legally available for purchase in WA state at local liquor stores.
+It's best to use at least 100-proof alcohol for fresh plant shavings or 80-proof for dried plant material.
+Vodka works well for this.
+If you prefer an alcohol-free tincture, use vegetable glycerine instead of alcohol.

 Step 5- Cap the jar tightly.
 Allow mixture to sit for 2-6 weeks in a cool, dark spot.
 Give it a shake regularly.